Skip to main content

 “Take clothes or coats that can be layered and removed so that everyone is comfortable with temperature changes,” she said.
 “Also, pack snacks, a favorite toy or comfort item and diapers or formula as needed, especially for infants and younger children.”

-Your child may not always be interested in where you want to shop, Richardson said.
-Therefore, you need to help your child make it through the places where he or she has no interest and show interest where your child wants to look.
+Richardson said that your child may not always be interested in where you want to shop.
+Therefore, you need to help your child make it through the places where they have no interest and show interest where your child wants to look.

-Another idea is to discuss the pictures on packages, Richardson said.
-Have the child explain what he or she sees, name the colors in the picture or read the words.
+Richardson said another idea is to discuss the pictures on packages.
+Have the child explain what he or she sees, name the colors in the picture, or read the words.

 It is important to reinforce good behavior.